RaspberryPiFoundation/python-curriculum/en-GB/colourful-creations/index.md

 ---
 title: Colourful Creations
-description: Create a dictionary of custom colours and use your colour palette to create a colourful poster.
+description: Create your own custom colours, and use them to create a colourful poster.
 notes: "Colourful Creations - notes.md"
 layout: project
 new: true